Hana Hishikawa

 Hana Hishikawa (菱川 花菜, Hishikawa Hana) is a Japanese voice actress who is affiliated with Raccoon Dog (formerly with Pro-Fit).
-She played her major first voice role as Yui Nagomi/Cure Precious, the protagonist of the 2022 Magical Girl anime series Delicious Party Pretty Cure.
+She played her major first voice role as Yui Nagomi/Cure Precious, the protagonist of the 2022 magical girl anime series Delicious Party Pretty Cure.

 Biography

-Hana Hishikawa was born on 19 May 2003 in Tokyo.

-After she finished her training in 2020, Hishikawa became affiliated with the voice acting agency Pro-Fit while in high school.
-As a result of Pro-Fit's closure, she was transferred to Raccoon Dog on 1 April 2022.

-In 2022, she was selected as the main character of "Delicious Party Pretty Cure", Yui Nagomi/Cure Precious.
+Hishikawa was born on 19 May 2003 in Tokyo.
+After finishing training in 2020, she became affiliated with the voice acting agency Pro-Fit while in high school.
+As a result of Pro-Fit's closure, Hishikawa was transferred to Raccoon Dog on 1 April 2022.
+In 2022, she was selected as the main character of Delicious Party Pretty Cure, Yui Nagomi/Cure Precious.